 There are many possibilities when it comes to finance graduate schemes.
 All the major banks, including Barclays, the Lloyds Banking Group and HSBC, have their own dedicated programmes, while finance specialists are also required across many other job sectors.

 Law students may already have a strong idea of the career path they wish to take, so if you're hoping to pass the Professional Skills Course, you'll need to find a firm willing to take on trainees.
 Discover what you'll need to know about training contracts.

-For example, Amazon UK employs 19,000 people across the country in a variety of roles, from corporate and operations, through to science and technology careers, so there's likely to be an Amazon graduate scheme for you.
+Amazon UK employs 19,000 people across the country in a variety of specialisms, from corporate and operations, through to science and technology careers, so there's likely to be an Amazon graduate scheme for you.
 However, it's important to be proactive if you want to secure a place.

 Dee Clarke, head of Amazon's campus recruiting team, explains that attending graduate recruitment events while at university is 'a great way for students to speak one-to-one with Amazonians and learn first-hand about pursuing a career at Amazon'.

 There are many other organisations that recruit graduates across other sectors - for instance, information technology (IT) and telecommunications companies such as Google, Microsoft, BT and EE.

 When do graduate schemes open?